 Many financial experts recommend refinancing your loan into a shorter period, such as 15 or 20 years.
 Yes, you will have a higher payment, but the interest will be much less because you are paying fewer years.

-#6 Trying to Time Rates
+#6 Trying to Time Refinance Rates

 When rates are in motion, many buyers and refinancers try to time the rates.
 But even mortgage experts have difficulty timing the rates from day to day and week to week.
 Your decision to refinance should not depend upon the rate going down a certain amount in a few days.
 If it looks like you can save .5% on your rate if you refinance in the next few weeks, go ahead and lock it and get it done.
+People like to know when is the best time to get a refinance mortgage.
+It is very difficult to time the market.